oscoreio/Maui.Biometric/README.md

 ### Android

 - start the emulator (Android >= 6.0)
-- open the settings app
+- open the settings
 - go to Security > Fingerprint, then follow the enrollment instructions
 - when it asks for touch
-- open command prompt
+- open the Emulator Settings
-- `telnet 127.0.0.1 <emulator-id>` (`adb devices` prints "emulator-&lt;emulator-id&gt;")
-- `finger touch 1`
-- `finger touch 1`

-Sending fingerprint sensor events for testing the plugin can be done with the telnet commands, too.

-**Note for Windows users:**
-You have to enable telnet: Programs and Features > Add Windows Feature > Telnet Client
+- go to Fingerprint menu

 ## Links
 - https://github.com/smstuebe/xamarin-fingerprint